ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

   10272     196     212   10680    29b8 cortexm0.elf
 ```

-Let's see does it work as expected.
+Let's load this program to see does it work as expected.
 This time we'll use [st-flash](https://github.com/texane/stlink):

 ```
 $ arm-none-eabi-objcopy -O binary cortexm0.elf cortexm0.bin